Basketball Drills

 1v1 Full Court

-Offensive player starts with the ball at the baseline, defender one arm's length away.
+The offensive player starts with the ball at the baseline, defender one arm's length away.
 On the whistle the offensive player tries to score at the far basket.
-Teaches dribbling under pressure, change of pace, and finishing after a long push.
-Rotate every two attempts so the same pair does not run the drill into the ground.
+Rotate every two attempts.

 Shooting Drills